wtsi-hgi/softpack-mcp

 āāā examples/ # Example scripts and clients

-ā āāā streaming_client.py # Streaming installation example
+ā āāā streaming_client.py # Streaming client example

 ā āāā README.md # Examples documentation